Hedzer/Gomme/README.md

 ```
 The above would generate a `console.log` with the message `Old value 18 was changed to 47`.
 Despite inheriting values, instances don't hold copies of default values.

-If you wanted to add an event listener to a nested member, simply call the `$.on` method on the desired child.
+If you wanted to add an event listener to a nested member, simply call the `$.on` function on the desired child.
 For example:
 ```javascript
 var someone = new person();
 someone.name.$.on("first", function(e){